Chart Color Schemes

 Auburn - South's young demographic places it in the bottom 15% of areas nationwide

-Auburn-South's median age is 33, which is younger than Greater Sydney's figure of 37 and Australia's national average of 38 years.
-Compared to Greater Sydney, Auburn-South has a higher proportion of residents aged 5-14 (14.4%) but fewer residents aged 45-54 (10.6%).
-Between the 2021 Census and now, the population share of those aged 15-24 has increased from 14.0% to 15.3%, while the 35-44 age group has grown from 12.5% to 13.6%.
-Conversely, the 55-64 age cohort has decreased from 11.7% to 10.3%.
-By 2041, population forecasts indicate significant demographic changes for Auburn-South.
+Auburn - South's median age is 33, which is younger than Greater Sydney's figure of 37 and Australia's national average of 38 years.
+Compared to Greater Sydney, Auburn - South has a higher proportion of residents aged 5-14 (14.4%) but fewer residents aged 45-54 (10.6%).
+Between the 2021 Census and the present, the population aged 15-24 has increased from 14.0% to 15.3%, while the 35-44 age group has grown from 12.5% to 13.6%.
+Conversely, the 55-64 cohort has decreased from 11.7% to 10.3%.
+By 2041, population forecasts indicate significant demographic shifts in Auburn - South.
 The 75-84 age group is projected to grow by 99%, adding 332 residents to reach a total of 670.
-This growth reflects broader demographic aging, with residents aged 65 and older representing 60% of the anticipated population increase.
-Meanwhile, the 25-34 and 5-14 age cohorts are expected to experience population declines.
+This growth contributes to an overall demographic aging trend, with residents aged 65 and older representing 60% of anticipated population growth.
+Conversely, the 25-34 and 5-14 age groups are expected to experience population declines.